MultiplEYE-COST/wg1-experiment-implementation/guidelines/HANDLING_ERRORS.md

-## 1. Error: `No such file or directory`
+## Error: `No such file or directory`
 If this is in the error message, it means that the program cannot find the file specified.
 This can be due to different reasons.
-Some of them you can solve yourself, other not.
+Some of them you can solve yourself, others not.

 Sometimes, it is helpful to click `edit` on the interface and then check again that everything was entered correctly and then click `run` again.
 Even if everything was entered correctly previously, sometimes it can help to simply restart the experiment.